bohlender/blog/content/blog/solving-a-logic-synthesis-puzzle-via-sat-smt/index.md

 \end{aligned}
 {{</ math >}}

-Applying this transformation to the clauses from $(6)$ leaves us with a SAT instance that is equivalent to a [standard formulation](#TODO) of SAT-based logic synthesis.
+Applying this transformation to the clauses from $(6)$ leaves us with a SAT instance that is equivalent to a [standard formulation](https://people.eecs.berkeley.edu/~alanmi/publications/2018/date18_exact.pdf) of SAT-based logic synthesis.

 ### Implementation
-Since [the implementation](gen_sat.py) is mostly a refinement of the SMT instance generator, I will only touch on some aspects and refer to studying the implementation if something is unclear.
+Since [the implementation](gen_sat.py) is mostly a refinement of the SMT instance generator, I will only touch on some aspects and refer to the implementation if something is unclear.

 The biggest difference to the SMT-based characterisation is that we introduced variables $x_{i,(0,0,0)},\dots,x_{i,(1,1,1)}$ and $f_{i,(0,0),\dots,f_{i,(1,1)}}$ to refer to the values of $x_i$ and $f_i$ for every possible input.
 Accordingly, the implementation now uses lists of lists for indexing all the variants of $x_i$ and $f_i$: